sueun-shana-lee/dietcoke/README.md

 - Brand official Handle Keywords to recognize and tag official posts
 - Data dictionary with explanation of each variable name used

 I was first asked to complete a series of tasks to produce a deliverable within two days.
 Datasets can be provided upon request, they are too big to post on Github.
-I am currently analyzing this in new perspective, applying new analysis methods, and making the code more efficient using Python (of course), SQL and more

-For Python, I am updating various versions of codes to give you the most compatible option.
-All codes under the same name essnetially includes the same code, so feel free to open the one with the extenstion you are most comfortable with.
+Later, I realized the tasks given were not strong enough to solve the business question, so I did a new analysis solving the business question of stagnation in sales in WSW_ver2.ipynb.

+WSW_ver1.ipynb mainly shows...
+- tagging, sorting
+- sentiment analysis
+- learning and trying new materials

+WSW_ver2.ipynb mainly shows...
+- problem solving
+- goal-driven data analysis
+- visualization
+- data cleaning and filtering

 For any inquiries, please email me to sueun.shana.lee@gmail.com